-If the child is not located, the Teacher in Residence will contact the police and pupil's parents and the Head of School.
-These phone call should be implemented no more than 45 minutes after the child's absence was first noted.
+If the child is not located, the Teacher in Residence or the Head of Care, (who is on site at that time), will contact the police and pupil's parents and the Head of School.
+These phone calls should be implemented no more than 45 minutes after the child's absence was first noted.